minprog/webapps/info/10 Syllabus.md

 those ideas and techniques back to your classmates, as with comments in your own code.
 You may discuss projects, including designs, but you may not share *code*.
-In other words, you may communicate with those classmates in English, but you may not communicate in Swift, Java, or Objective-C and such languages.
+In other words, you may communicate with those classmates in English, but you may not communicate in Python, Ecmascript, HTML and such languages.
 If in doubt as to the appropriateness of some discussion, contact the course's heads.